Research has shown that self-administered acupressure can relieve the symptoms of back pain.

 It effectively just treats the symptoms of the condition in the short term, whether it’s pain or a stressed out mind.

-However with very few reported side effects, it can be something you add to your toolkit for dealing with your condition.
+However with very few reported side effects, it can be a highly effective tool for dealing with your condition.